AlexiaChen/benchmarks-bls-libs/README.md

 - https://github.com/miracl/MIRACL

-i just search source and test,  it seems no BLS12-381 Curve and related signature aggregation. https://github.com/miracl/MIRACL/issues/104
+i just search source and test,  it seems no BLS12-381 Curve and related signature aggregation.
+So I ask  a question in this issue https://github.com/miracl/MIRACL/issues/104, and the contributor let me use [MIRACLE Core](https://github.com/miracl/core)

 ### MIRACLE Core